vatpac-technology/sops/docs/enroute/Brisbane Centre/TRT.md

 ### CIN TCU

-The Standard assignable level from TRT(KIY) to CIN TCU is `F130`, tracking via CIN VOR or DBY NDB.
+The Standard assignable level from TRT(KIY) to CIN TCU is `F130`, tracking via CIN VOR.

 All other aircraft must be voice coordinated to CIN TCU prior to **20nm** from the boundary.